 FREQUENTLY ASKED QUESTIONS Will the ongoing pandemic affect programming this year?
-While it is impossible to know exactly where the country will be with pandemic-related restrictions and guidelines in July, we are moving forward in planning for traditional on-site overnight programs.
-We know there will be some changes to how we do camper check-in and pick-up, meals, and medical checks.
-We will be proactive in developing procedures designed to help keep our campers and volunteers safe while they are enjoying summer camp activities and building friendships and we will communicate the details later in the spring as we have more information about what the local Covid-19 precautions will look like in our area for late summer.
+While it is impossible to know exactly where the country will be with pandemic-related restrictions and guidelines this summer, we are moving forward in planning for traditional on-site overnight programs.
+We will continue to be proactive in developing procedures designed to help keep our campers and volunteers safe while they are enjoying summer camp activities and building friendships and we will communicate the details later in the spring.

 Do your leaders go through any training?